Satara (city): Transport

+Road links

-Satara city is well connected with the rest of Maharashtra by road and rail.
-National Highway 48 a part of the Golden Quadrilateral running between Delhi and Chennai passes through Satara connecting Mumbai and Pune on north side and kolhapur on south side in Maharashtra.
-A bypass was constructed to avoid traffic congestion in the city.
+Satara is about 250 km from Mumbai on National Highway 48 (via Mumbai Pune Expressway and PB road) and 110 km away from Pune.
+A bypass on Highway 48 was constructed to avoid traffic congestion in the city.
 National Highway 965D connects Kedgaon, Supe, Morgaon, Nira, Lonand, Wathar up to Satara.
-National Highway 548C starts from Satara, Satara-Akluj-Latur Highway connects Satara city to Latur, it passes through Koregaon, Pusegaon, Mhaswad, Akluj, Tembhurni and Murud.
+National Highway 548C starts from Satara.
+Satara-Akluj-Latur Highway connects Satara to Latur.
+It passes through Koregaon, Pusegaon, Mhaswad, Akluj, Tembhurni and Murud.
 It will also be a 4 lane highway, work is going to start soon.
 State Highway 58 connects Satara with Mahabaleshwar and Solapur.
+Satara Mahad Bankot is a newly declared national highway connecting Satara to the Konkan region.